The use of data to screen, progress monitor, and take meaningful action for students is foundational to multi-tiered systems of support.

 This means carving out daily and weekly opportunities for staff to access the data and discuss it.
 Provide professional development to train staff on how to look for evidence in the data rather than make assumptions.

-3. Broaden your data sources to include social-emotional learning.
+3. Broaden your data sources to include social skills data.

-For most districts, the core purpose of multi-tiered systems of support is to understand and respond to every student's unique story.
-We can't do that without considering the social and emotional aspects of learning; research shows that SEL correlates positively with academic and behavioral success in school.
+For most districts, the core purpose of a multi-tiered system of support is to understand and respond to every student's unique needs.
+We can't do that without considering school climate and the social aspects of learning, which correlate positively with academic and behavioral success in school.

 4. Mobilize your entire system to respond to the data.